Welcome! Jump to:

 Of course, anyone can say they eat, sleep, and breathe cars, but I have an unfair advantage; as an individual on the autism spectrum, my love for things with wheels is literally diagnosable!
 When I say I’m a born car nut, I really mean it.
 This also contributes to my focus and savant-like ability to quickly produce meticulously crafted content while bringing a distinctive perspective to my audience.
 I’ve included links toward the bottom of this page to some resources that might take some of the mystique out of hiring and working with me or other individuals on the spectrum.

 I spent a couple of years as curator of an automotive museum, and while I’ve since moved on to other things in my 9-to-5 life, I still love researching and telling stories about cars, especially if I can find an interesting cultural, historical, personal, artistic, economic, or technological context to place them into.
 Cars are designed by people and built for our world and they reflect that in endlessly fascinating ways!
-Over the past year-plus, I’ve been able to channel this passion through writing for my own site and contributing as a Staff Writer to Barn Finds.
+Over the past year-plus, I’ve been able to channel this passion through writing for my own site and contributing as a Staff Writer to Barn Finds and as a West Coast Correspondent for The Ultimate Classic, the publication of the BMW Classic Car Club of America.

 Below you can find a little bit about my experience, peruse a few samples of my writing, and find out how to get in touch with me.